dhuss42/ft_irc/progress_maustel.md

 - found out to not use in if concdition: Message.params[i].empty() but i < message.params.size() because Message.params[i].empty() has undefined behaviour if it goes beyond borders

-- bug if /mode #channel channel -> Error message ok, but channel will be closed
+- bug if /mode #channel +o channel -> Error message ok, but channel will be closed

 ## ==== QUESTIONS ====
 - Parser job: